-Stepanakert city is the capital of Nagorno Karabakh or Artsakh, as well as the cultural administrative, and economic center of Karabakh.
-It is located on Artsakh plateau, right at the center of the Republic of Artsakh, and at an average height of 813 meters above sea level.
+The city of Stepanakert is the capital of Nagorno Karabakh or Artsakh, as well as the cultural, administrative, and economic centre of Karabakh.
+It is located on Artsakh plateau, right at the centre of the Republic of Artsakh, and at an average height of 813 meters above sea level.
 The population of Stepanakert is 54,000.

-The only church in the area of Stepanakert is Saint Hakob church which is located in the Hekimian district.
+Until 2019 the only church in the area of Stepanakert has been St Hakob church which is located in the Hekimian district of the city.
 It was founded in 2005 and already in 2007, the construction of the church was finished.
-The founder of Saint Hakob church was American-Armenian Nerses Yepremian.
-It was named after the memory of Nerses’s son, Hakob Yepremian.
+The founder of Saint Hakob was American-Armenian Nerses Yepremian.
+The church was named after the memory of Nerses’s son - Hakob Yepremian.

 Gandzasar monastery complex is located in Vank town, the Republic of Nagorno Karabakh.
 The monastery was built in the 10th-13th centuries.Read More